-Botulinum toxin has been used for treating eye conditions at Moorfields since 1982 and for improving facial symmetry since 1989.
-Although botulinum toxin was originally introduced for the treatment of squints in 1979 (with our clinics successfully treating patients since 1982), the manufacturers have never applied for a drug product licence.
+Botulinum toxin has been used for treating eye conditions at Moorfields since 1982 and for entropion since 1988.
+Although Botulinum toxin was originally introduced for the treatment of squint in 1979 (with our clinics successfully treating patients since 1982), the manufacturers have never applied for a drug product licence.
 We use it on a "named patient" basis, and records are kept of all injections and patient details.
-This is one of many examples of a drug with a product licence for one condition being used safely and successfully for another condition.
+This is one of many examples of a drug with a product licence for one condition being used safely and successfully for another condition